nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:information_source: About `present` command:**<br>

 This command is designed to enable you to mark the attendance of pets for **any** date.
-If you have forgotten to mark the attendance a few weeks back, you can do so.
-If you want to mark the attendance of a pet for future dates because the pet has a regular schedule, you can do so as well.
+If you have forgotten to mark the attendance a few weeks back, you may do so.
+If you wish to mark the attendance of a pet for future dates because the pet has a regular schedule, you may do so as well.

 </div>